1

 Following the first busy season of rentals, the Town conducted a public outreach campaign related to Short-Term Rental licensing, regulations, and enforcement.
 The Town hosted four listening sessions to receive feedback from the public.
 These sessions were both in person and virtual and were hosted over a 3-week period, with some sessions being held during the day and others in the evening.

-Based on the public feedback received, the Town Council is currently considering Ordinance 2025-O-14, Amending the Short-Term Rental Code.
-If passed, this ordinance will lead to the following changes:
+Based on the public feedback received, the Town Council passed Ordinance 2025-O-14, Amending the Short-Term Rental Code.

 • Require submission of direct contact numbers.